Keyboard shortcuts

 └─────────────────────────────────────────┘

-1. The background driver task
+1. One background driver task owns the socket

 #![allow(unused)]